tinear seasonal is

 what this is

-I’m trying to stay with one piece of land long enough to understand it — to plant things, make things and see what changes.
+Now I’m trying to stay with one piece of land long enough to understand it — to plant things, care for things and see what changes.

 Not everything will work out.
 Some trees will die.
-Some batches will fail.
+More batches will fail.

-But I’ve found that if I pay attention long enough, the place tends to teach me something.
-That’s been enough.
+But if I pay attention long enough, this place usually has something to teach me.

 visiting

-tinear seasonal is not a commercial operation, restaurant or shop.
+Tinear Seasonal isn’t a business, restaurant or shop.
 Nothing here is for sale.